 Let’s go through how you can set your freelance character design rates!

-Character designing is the creation of a character that stands out from all other characters in the same genre.
-Character artists need to create the shape, the style, the look, the personality, and the feel of the game character so it connects and resonates with the players.
+Character design is the creation of a character that stands out from all other characters in the same genre.
+Character artists need to create the shape, style, look, personality, and feel of the game character so it connects and resonates with the players.

 Memorable characters from famous past games include: